sgtlaugh/algovault/README.md

    * Example usage.
 3. Code should be easy to copy/paste.
 That is, no includes from custom or third-party headers even if this means duplication.
 4. Implementation should be relatively simple, clean and easy to follow.
+5. Performance is important.
+Speed should not be compromised significantly.
-5. Indentation is 4 spaces everywhere and adequate.
+6. Indentation is 4 spaces everywhere and adequate.

 ## Future Work
 1. This is still a work in progress so I'll port more code from my template over the time.